A look at some of the idiosyncrasies of the English language

 The English language has always been fascinating to me.
 These days, I'm often amused (or not) by the way our younger-generation distorts and changes the meaning of words, and invents new ones.
 Like gay, and sick, and cool.
 And don't get me started on the "shorthand" that they use when texting, which seems to be slowly becoming more common in "normal" text, IMHO.

-But when I look back at the language in "the olden days", I can see that there were probably as many anomalies and rule-bendings then as there are now.
-For instance the "Holy Grail" rule for words containing adjacent letters I and E was "I before E, except after C".
-This rule has some weird exceptions!
+But when I look back at the language in "the olden days", I can see that there were probably as many anomalies and rule-bendings, then as there are now, many related to vowel combinations.
+For instance the "rule" for words containing adjacent letters I and E was always stated as "I before E, except after C ".

 And if English kids in an English school found it hard to learn English, pity the poor immigrant trying to come to grips with it, sometimes from text-books only!

-ough: The ough group can be pronounced in at least six ways, depending on the surrounding letters.
+ough: The ough group of letters can be pronounced in at least six ways, depending on the surrounding letters.
 Try reading these words

 through, trough, tough, thought, though, bough.
 The pronunciations are, in order, as pronounced in too, off, cuff, port, low, cow.